-Examining over 700 students in Miami-Dade County Public Schools over nine months, researchers found that the Say Something Anonymous Reporting System “improved the likelihood of self-efficacy and intention to report threats of violence.”
+Examining over 700 students in Miami-Dade County Public Schools in Florida over nine months, researchers found that the Say Something Anonymous Reporting System “improved the likelihood of self-efficacy and intention to report threats of violence.”
 The study also found that interventions also promoted a “safer perception of school safety” with less school violence.

 As the only organization dedicated to teaching school communities how to spot these warning signs of violence and when and how to speak up to get help, SHP works with experts in the fields of K-12 education, school safety, child psychology, and threat assessment to continually update and refine our programs.

 Key findings include: Training students to recognize warning signs, take them seriously, and get help combined with an anonymous reporting system effectively improves students’ competency, confidence, and intentionality in reporting warning signs.

 Short-term outcomes show: An increased willingness to speak up, better attitudes about school, stronger relationships between students and teachers.
 These results are tied to longer-term outcomes, including improved school culture and fewer violent acts, overall.

 Between January and June 2017, the University of Michigan Youth Violence Prevention Center conducted a case control test within a large urban school district to evaluate Start With Hello (SWH) and Say Something (SS): the cornerstone Know the Signs programs.